OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

 storing these credentials, SPP automates the management of the credentials in the environment, which helps regulatory compliance and security.
 To access passwords, private keys, and sessions, SPP provides a role-bashed policy model and access request workflow.
-SPP maintains and indelible audit log of all details of credential access, credential management, and configuration changes.
+SPP maintains an indelible audit log of all details of credential access, credential management, and configuration changes.

-Because it is a secure, hardened appliance, all of the functionality of SPP is exposed only through the Safeguard API.
+Because it is a secure, hardened appliance, all of the functionality of SPP is exposed only through the SPP API.
 There is no direct console access.
 There are no backdoors.
 There no special internal interfaces that only One Identity can use.
-All of the functionality that you see in the SPP UI is presented based on interactions with the Safeguard API.
+All of the functionality that you see in the SPP UI is presented based on interactions with the SPP API.

 ![API Clients](img/api-clients.png)

-This means that there is nothing that you cannot do with the Safeguard API that you can do in the SPP UI.
+This means that there is nothing that you cannot do with the SPP API that you can do in the SPP UI.

 ## Clusters

-SPP is delivered as an appliance, which can cause people to think that the appliance is the product.
+SPP is delivered as an appliance, which can cause people to think that the appliance is the complete product.
 In reality, SPP is almost never deployed as a single appliance.
 In fact, One Identity very much recommends that you only deploy SPP as a cluster of three or five appliances.
-The reason for this is that the SPP application is actually served as a cluster.
+The reason for this is that the SPP application is actually best served as a cluster for maximum efficiency and security.
 All of the appliances is in the cluster have all of the data.
 The most critical services such as access request workflow, credential management, and auditing are provided from every appliance in the cluster.
+For example, every appliance in the cluster is aware of password releases.
+This is known as active/active clustering rather than active/passive clustering.
 There is a primary appliance that is used for making configuration changes, but any appliance in the cluster can be modified to assume the primary role.